xiang-deng/xiang-deng.github.io/_pages/about.md

 Research
 ===
 My research interests lie in NLP and data mining, with emphasis on knowledge discovery and utilization from heterogeneous sources.
-The aim is to build AI powered data systems that can assist with information acquisition and decision making for regular users as well as domain experts in Digital Era.
+The aim is to build AI-powered data systems that can assist with information acquisition and decision making for regular users as well as domain experts in Digital Era.
 Specifically, I am exploring the following directions:
-- **Large-scale pretraining and representation learning** for data from heterogeneous sources, e.g., web texts and tables, knowledge graphs, and databases.
+- **Large-scale pretraining and representation learning** for data from heterogeneous sources, e.g., web texts and tables, knowledge graphs, and databases; both for general and domain-specific applications
 - **Building natural language interfaces** (e.g., question answering, semantic parsing, and dialog systems) with varied data and service as backend.

+🏴 <b style="color:#C86D52">I'm looking for full-time positions (I will graduate in Spring 2023)!
+Feel free to drop me an email if you have openings!
+[CV (Sept.
+2022)](/files/CV_extended.pdf)</b>

 News
 ===